 Let your doctor know if you are breastfeeding.

-Etonogestrel may cause any of the following side effects: headache, abdominal pain, nausea, dizziness, acne, breast tenderness and pain, weight gain, depression, pain on the site of implant.
+Etonogestrel may cause any of the following side effects: headache, dizziness, nausea, abdominal pain, hot flushes, nervousness, hair loss, acne, back pain, breast tenderness and pain, increased appetite, weight gain or loss, and pain at the site of the implant.

 Some side effects may need immediate medical help.
 Alert your doctor quickly if you experience any of the following:

 - pain, swelling and tenderness in your leg accompanied by redness and warmth